-The 2019 - 2020 award recipient: Yang Liu for her paper, "The Declining Fertility in China", written under the direction of Instructor Joshua Kohan for English Composition for Foreign Born.
+The 2019 - 2020 award recipient: Yang Liu for the paper, "The Declining Fertility in China" written under the direction of Instructor Joshua Kohan for English Composition for Foreign Born.

-The 2018 - 2019 award recipient: Sabine Huebner for her research paper, "Effects of Misunderstood Plastic Wonder for the Oceans and the World!", written under the direction of Instructor Joshua Kohan for English Composition for Foreign Born.
+The 2018 - 2019 award recipient: Sabine Huebner for the research paper, "Effects of Misunderstood Plastic Wonder for the Oceans and the World!" written under the direction of Instructor Joshua Kohan for English Composition for Foreign Born.

-2018-19 Honorable Mention awarded to Meredith Grace Youngmann for her paper, "Bronte the Babe" written in fulfillment of the requirements of English Composition for Associate Professor Basia Reynolds.
+2018-19 Honorable Mention awarded to Meredith Grace Youngmann for the paper, "Bronte the Babe" written in fulfillment of the requirements of English Composition for Associate Professor Basia Reynolds.

-The 2015 - 2016 award recipient: Sydney Phillips for her research paper "Juror Exclusion" submitted by Dr. Ann Geisendorfer in fulfillment of the requirements for Criminal Justice Capstone Seminar.
+The 2015 - 2016 award recipient: Sydney Phillips for the research paper "Juror Exclusion" submitted by Dr. Ann Geisendorfer in fulfillment of the requirements for Criminal Justice Capstone Seminar.

 2015 - 2016 Honorable Mention awarded to Jennifer Edwards for "The Amazing World of Play" submitted by Eileen Mahoney in fulfillment of the requirements for Techniques of Teaching Through Play, and Rebecca Inglis for "Automation: The Debate of Innovation" submitted by Anne Dearing in fulfillment of the requirements for English Composition II.

-The 2014 - 2015 award recipient: Matt Sterlina for his paper on scientist Lord William Thomson Kelvin in fulfillment of the requirements for Chemistry I, nominated by Dr. Danica Nowosielski.
+The 2014 - 2015 award recipient: Matt Sterlina for the paper on scientist Lord William Thomson Kelvin in fulfillment of the requirements for Chemistry I, nominated by Dr. Danica Nowosielski.

-The 2013 - 2014 award recipients: Katie M. Burns for her English Composition II paper "Postsecondary Correctional Education: Reducing Recidivism Through Educational Empowerment" submitted by Associate Professor Anne Dearing; and Melissa Stark for her English Composition I paper, "What Causes Led to the Uprising in Syria?" submitted by Associate Professor Sushmita Chatterji.
+The 2013 - 2014 award recipients: Katie M. Burns for the English Composition II paper "Postsecondary Correctional Education: Reducing Recidivism Through Educational Empowerment" submitted by Associate Professor Anne Dearing; and Melissa Stark for the English Composition I paper, "What Causes Led to the Uprising in Syria?" submitted by Associate Professor Sushmita Chatterji.

-The 2011 - 2012 award recipient: Seth Robinson for his paper, "Jacques Alexandre Cesar Charles."
+The 2011 - 2012 award recipient: Seth Robinson for the paper, "Jacques Alexandre Cesar Charles."
 He was nominated by Assistant Professor Danica Nowosielski of the Biology, Chemistry and Physics Department.